 Acrylic | PVA primer

 Are you going from dark to light colors?
+Extreme color changes occur quite frequently when trying to accomplish a new look and feel for your Reno interior design paint project.
 PVA and Acrylic primer can handle any color change, no matter how extreme.

 Nothing | Oil Based